Atesh1710/reactPhoneBook/README.md

 Once you've downloaded the repo, extract the files to your local machine.

 # Setup Backend Server
-Navigate to the backend directory:
+1. Navigate to the backend directory: cd reactPhoneBook/backend

-# cd reactPhoneBook/backend
-node server.js
+2. Start the backend server by running: node server.js

 This will start the backend server and allow it to handle requests.

 # Setup Frontend